waylad/create-tezos-dapp/docusaurus/docs/custom-templates.md

 }
 ```

-Any values you add for `"dependencies"` and `"scripts"` will be merged with the Create React App defaults.
-Values for any other keys will be used as-is, replacing any matching Create React App defaults.
+Any values you add for `"dependencies"` and `"scripts"` will be merged with the Create Tezos Dapp defaults.
+Values for any other keys will be used as-is, replacing any matching Create Tezos Dapp defaults.

 For convenience, we always replace `npm run` with `yarn` in your custom `"scripts"`, as well as in your `README` when projects are initialized with yarn.